chmorfop/Enhancing_Unifying_Vision_Lanugage_Models_with_Diffusion/README.md

 caption is automatically generated from an image.
 Another challenging task is visual question answering, where a user can ask questions about an image and receive meaningful answers.
-In recent years, there is a lot of effort in the research community to improve both processes, by introducing different archi- tectures and methods.
+In recent years, there is a lot of effort in the research community to improve both processes, by introducing different archi tectures and methods.
 Image captioning and visual question answering are two very related vision-language tasks.
 However, they are treated individually.
 In this thesis, we follow a lightweight approach for image captioning and we